 The likelihood of contamination for this property has been conservatively classified as Moderate.
-This classification reflects Delta's subjective view of risk based on information it reviewed and is not a statement of fact.
 The past long-term use of this property was as a municipal fire station (dating back to the early 1920s) during a time frame when the regulations for handling and disposal of chemical and petroleum products were not in existence or, if existing, not strictly regulated and enforced.
 Based on the past use, there is a potential for residual contamination to be present underneath the building.
 In addition, a site visit has confirmed that what is likely lead-based paint has fallen/flaked off a tin ceiling and presents a potential exposure risk.
 In addition, significant flooding of the basement (up to four feet in depth) was present in November 2015 due to the sump pump no longer being in operation.
 Prior to a transfer of ownership, a formal Phase I environmental assessment will need to be conducted in accordance with ASTM standards to establish liability protection.
 A focused Phase II environmental site assessment may also be needed followed by risk-based cleanup.

-■ See the Environmental Assessment and Cleanup attachment for further information
+See the Environmental Assessment and Cleanup attachment for further information